What are classic alerts in Microsoft Azure?

 - Azure Logic App

-Get information about alert rules and how to configure them by using the following documentation:
+Get information about alert rules and configuring them by using:

-- Configure classic metric alerts by using the Azure portal
+- Configure classic Metric Alerts via Azure portal

-- Configure classic metric alerts by using the Azure Monitor REST API
+- Configure classic Metric Alerts Azure Monitor REST API

 - Review the activity log alert webhook schema